 The Company was born out of the necessity to transform the impact of off-road vehicles on our mountains, forests, lakes and oceans.
 Thus, accelerating the recreational world's transition to sustainable energy is the very purpose of the Company - sustainability drives it.
 Preserving the environment is at the core of everything the Company does and matters greatly to its employees, customers and shareholders.
-For 2022, the Company has initiated its ESG program and is expected to report relevant metrics for the next financial year.
+The Company has initiated its ESG program during the 2022 financial year.
+As a consequence of specific priorities that arose in the 2023 financial year, the Company does not have relevant ESG metrics to report for the 2023 financial year.